burkematthew/mintapi/README.md

       --end-date [END_DATE]
                             Latest date for which to retrieve transactions.
                             Used with --transactions or --extended-transactions.
+Format: mm/dd/yy --intuit-account      Designate a specific Intuit account if you have multiple associated with your email address.
-Format: mm/dd/yy --investments         Retrieve data related to your investments, whether they be retirement or         personal stock purchases
+      --investments         Retrieve data related to your investments, whether they be retirement or         personal stock purchases
       --include-investment  Used with --extended-transactions
       --skip-duplicates     Used with --extended-transactions